MechatronicSystems-Group/Integrated-Embedded-Systems/practicals/practical_3/index.md

 We know that the input signal varies from approximately -1 V to 1 V and the ADC that we have on some generic microcontroller samples signals from 0 V to 5 V. You are now required to modify the differential amplifier circuit that you made in [Question 1](question-1-the-differential-operational-amplifier) such that your circuit is like the circuit shown in Figure 2.

+{:.note2}
+> As we are using E12 resistors and R<sub>1</sub> and R<sub>2</sub> have already been selected, you will not be able to perfectly map -1V to 0 and +1V to 5V.
+You should try and find an "approximately best" solution - unfortunately when building things in real life, compromises like this are very common!

 <img width="75%" src="./Resources/lvl_adj.png">
 _Figure 2: Level Adjusting Circuit._

 {:.caution}
+> * **Note that the input to the potentiometer is not -5V instead of +5V!**
-> Ensure that you wire the circuit such that you can demonstrate Question 1 and 2 in quick succession.
-Consult the [Demonstration](#demonstration) section for guidance.
+> * Ensure that you wire the circuit such that you can demonstrate Question 1 and 2 in quick succession.
+Consult the [Demonstration](#demonstration) but all you should need to do is change the voltage input and value of the potentiometer.

-> ### **Question 2.1**
+### **Question 2.1**
-> Determine the voltage required to set with the potentiometer shown in Figure 2.
+Determine the voltage required to set with the potentiometer shown in Figure 2.
 Make sure the gain of the level adjuster is the same as the differential amplifier (i.e. you need not alter the layout of the resistors used in the differential amplifier).
 Show your working on a **piece of paper** and adjust the potentiometer to achieve your calculated value.
->
->{:.tip}
+Remember, a perfect value is not necessarily possible - you should find a compromise that you think is best.

+{:.tip}
->> Using a graphing calculator such as [Desmos](https://www.desmos.com/calculator) can help you visualize the operation of the circuit.
+> Using a graphing calculator such as [Desmos](https://www.desmos.com/calculator) can help you visualize the operation of the circuit.
->> Remember the operation of the level adjuster is a linear mapping from one set of value to another.
+> Remember the operation of the level adjuster is a linear mapping from one set of value to another.

-> ### **Question 2.2**
+### **Question 2.2**
-> After you achieve the above, we can demonstrate the operation of the level adjuster.
-To achieve this you will require a DC power supply and a signal generator.
+After you achieve the above, we can demonstrate the operation of the level adjuster.
+Change your 1V V<sub>pp</sub> sin-wave with a 3.3V DC offset to a 2V V<sub>pp</sub> signal with no offset.
+This means the max voltage value should be +1V and the minimum value -1V.

-> - Join the two outputs of the DC power supply and set it up so that you have +5 V, -5 V and ground.
-> - Use the DC power supply to power the op-amp with +5 V and -5 V.
-> - Use the signal generator to create a 100Hz sin-wave input signal that varies between +1 V and -1 V and connect the supply to the input of the level adjuster.
-> - If you correctly set the potentiometer for the voltage you required, then you should see a signal that oscillates between 0 V and 5 V at a frequency equal to your input signal.
+If you correctly set the potentiometer for the voltage you required, then you should see a signal that oscillates between 0 V and 5 V at a frequency equal to your input signal.

 ---